 - Some victims may need to use wheelchair which can be tilted back

 - Compression stockings and a pressure binder may help keep the victim’s blood pressure up when they sit up

 - Victims should keep active and stay hydrated

 Medication may help.
 According to SCIRE, “only Midodrine (a drug that constricts the blood vessels to bring up blood pressure) has some evidence supporting its use.”
 The use of this drug must be monitored.

 One treatment that his limited evidence that it helps OH patients is functional electrical stimulation – where “electrical impulses are sent to weak or paralyzed muscles, usually within the legs,” which may help the blood circulate.

-At Gainsberg Law, we have the experience and resources to hold car drivers, property owners, and other responsible parties liable for the injuries they cause.
+At Gainsberg Injury and Accident Lawyers, we have the experience and resources to hold car drivers, property owners, and other responsible parties liable for the injuries they cause.
 We demand payment for your short-term and long-term medical expenses, your lost income, and your pain and suffering.
 We work with medical experts to fully assess your medical condition and future medical needs.
 To schedule an appointment with a strong Chicago spinal cord injury lawyer, call us at 312.313.1621 or fill out our contact form.